xiaojunlin/amapR/README.md

 # gaodemap
-An R package for getting coordinates and locations via Gaode Map API.
+An R package using AMap API.

 ## Installation